HashenUdara/vite-example/README.md

-# OnboardJS Vite Example with ShadCN UI
+# OnboardJS Vite Example with ShadCN U

 A comprehensive example demonstrating the integration of OnboardJS with Vite and React Router for building interactive, multi-step onboarding experiences in React applications.
 This example is heavily inspired by [Linear](https://linear.app/)'s onboarding flow.